Introduction to Cybersecurity and Information Security By John Bandler

 The above is information security and cybersecurity in really simple terms, and a great starting point.

 Now consider that laws, regulations, and other "external rules" may impose requirements on an organization that affects what they should do.
-I will cover that in a short article titled Cybersecurity Laws and Regulations to be completed some day.
+I cover this in a two part article on Cybersecurity Laws and Regulations starting here.
 These laws address data breach notification, reasonable cybersecurity requirements, privacy rules, negligence law, contract requirements, and more.
 Applicable laws might come from federal government, various state governments, and there are rules and regulations for certain sectors and professions, such as finance and health.

 Further, consider that cybersecurity can require a level of detail and complexity, which many very smart people have been thinking about for a long time.
 I will cover that in a short article titled Cybersecurity Frameworks and Guidance (also to be completed "some day").
 To deal with this complexity, and not reinvent wheels, organizations might seek and follow cybersecurity or information security framework to help them with their cybersecurity program.
 I call this “guidance” for organizations, to distinguish it from the external rules.
 A well known example is the NIST Cybersecurity Framework (official name "Framework for Improving Critical Infrastructure").